Not all plastic is fantastic - FAQs

 How can I tell what number each plastic is?

 The majority of plastic has a triangle with a number on the bottom of it. (see below).
-We are only accepting plastic grades with a 1 or 2 in the triangle.
+We are only accepting rigid plastic grades with a 1, 2 or 5 in the triangle.
 If plastic has a number but no triangle, or vice versa, it is not recyclable.
 If in doubt about the type of plastic put it into the rubbish.

 No, from 1 June 2020 all this recycling will be considered contamination and end up in landfill.
 We know it’s hard to put these in to the rubbish bin when you’ve been able to recycle them up until now, but the reality is, these can’t recycled – they’ve just been piling up in storage.

-Please don’t ‘wishcyle’ and place plastic grades 3-7 into your recycling bin because you wish it can be recycled, or in the hope it might get recycled.
+Please don’t ‘wishcycle’ and place plastic grades 3-7 into your recycling bin because you wish it can be recycled, or in the hope it might get recycled.
 It won’t be.

 How will the contractor know if I am recycling properly?

 Smart Environmental, our rubbish and recycling contractors, will be auditing wheelie bins.
 If your bin contains anything except clean plastic grades 1-2, paper and cardboard or clean tins, it will get a red ticket and will not be collected by contractors until the bin is cleaned out and is once again compliant.

 What happens if my wheelie bin isn’t compliant?